ManifoldScholar/manifold-docusaurus/docs/administering/configuring/theme_settings.md

 ### Top Bar Display Mode

-This dropdown is where you configure if and where the Top Bar will display on your instance:
+This dropdown is where you configure if and where the Top Bar will display on your instance.

-- `Disabled`.
-In this state the Top Bar will not display.
+In the **Disabled** state the Top Bar will not display.
 However you can override this setting and set the Top Bar to appear for individual projects.

-- `Always Visible`.
-So long as ***both*** the text and URL have been provided, the Top Bar will display throughout your instance.
+When **Always Visible** is selected, so long as *both* the text and URL have been provided, the Top Bar will display throughout your instance.
 Project-level Top Bar settings will override the settings entered here.

-- `Only Visible in Standalone Mode`.
-The Top Bar will appear on just those projects that are enabled for [Standalone Mode](../../backend/projects.md).
+The Top Bar will appear on just those projects that are enabled for [Standalone Mode](../../backend/projects.md) when **Only Visible in Standalone Mode** is chosen.
 Project-level overrides are still possible with this setting selected.